Indratejreddy/Indratejreddy/README.md

 💻 Explore the galaxies of my projects at [my repository hub](https://github.com/Indratejreddy?tab=repositories).

 📝 Care to embark on a cosmic odyssey?
-   Follow my cosmic chronicles on [my blog](https://indratejreddy.hashnode.dev/).
+   &nbsp;Follow my cosmic chronicles on [my blog](https://indratejreddy.hashnode.dev/).

 📫 For any cosmic queries or collaboration opportunities, beam me a transmission via [LinkedIn](https://linkedin.com/in/indratejreddy/).